 On March 20th 2017, two leading music education organisations, ABRSM and Music Mark, launched a first of its kind website to enable parents in London’s 33 boroughs to find a wealth of local opportunities for their children to get involved, develop and make music.

 By selecting their borough on the www.learnmusic.london website, parents are taken directly to their local music service to begin a conversation about how their child can start their musical journey, or take their music to the next level.

 Together the capital’s music services – which are funded through a mix of public money and fees – offer thousands of music lessons each week both in and out of school, giving children and young people aged 5 to 18 the opportunity to play individually or in groups, as well as compose, produce and perform, while working across all musical genres from classical to grime.
 Almost 8,000 different bands and orchestras are run by the music services every week.
 Many of these culminate in children playing in prestigious concert venues such as the Royal Albert Hall and the O2, as well as taking part in international tours.

 The www.learnmusic.london website also features videos of young musicians and their parents talking about the many benefits of music-making, including making friends, improving self-confidence and learning from mistakes.

-ABRSM Executive Director of Strategic Development Lincoln Abbotts and Music Mark CEO Jem Shuttleworth say:
+ABRSM Executive Director of Strategic Development Lincoln Abbotts and former Music Mark CEO Jem Shuttleworth said:

 ‘Many children across London are already learning instruments, but their parents may not be aware of the wealth of other musical opportunities on their doorstep.
 Through their local music service, children and young people can get involved in orchestras, bands and choirs and have opportunities to tour their music or play in some of the capital’s high profile music venues.
 Not only does this develop children’s talent and deepen their musical experiences, it also gives them opportunities to meet likeminded people and make great friends.